Wondering whether signing up to Swagbucks is a reliable way to make a bit of extra cash? This Swagbucks review will tell you all you need to know.

 Lots of offers stay pending for at least seven days, with some for as long as 32 days; It’s also not normally as simple as just depositing money on a gambling site.
 For example, you would typically also have to play through your deposit to be eligible.

-I have tested one of these offers so far and received 3000SBs for just a £10 deposit on a bingo site.
+I tested one of these offers and received 3000SBs for just a £10 deposit on a bingo site.
 I did have issues receiving the reward, but I contacted the customer service department who were very helpful and rectified the situation very quickly.
 My £10 investment was easily turned into over £20-worth of reward.

 By using the “Search” tab or the Search bar at the top of Swagbucks app, you can earn small rewards for using the site as a search engine.
 You’re not rewarded each time as it depends what you search for, but after only two searches I was rewarded with 5SBs.

-If you are on a computer, you make Swagbucks your default search engine, and easily earn extra SBs from your normal daily internet usage.
+If you are on a computer, you could make Swagbucks your default search engine, and easily earn extra SBs from your normal daily internet usage.

 On the “Play” tab, you have access to a few games that you can play to earn rewards.